MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/architectures/spring-apps-multi-zone-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-Implement following suggestions to create a more secure application.
+Implement the following suggestions to create a more secure application:

 - Use mature identity and access management (IAM) solutions, like Microsoft Entra ID.
 Enable multi-factor authentication (MFA).
 For more information, see:
   - [Add sign-in with a Microsoft Entra ID account to a Spring Boot web app](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory)